-Instead of making learning one way wherein the student is continuously learning without understanding just to pass in exams, more emphasis should be made in building skills and having a deeper understanding of the concept.
-Time constraints in completing a predefined curriculum is also a setback for inquiry-based learning.
+Instead of making learning one way wherein the student is continuously learning without understanding just to pass exams, more emphasis should be placed on building skills and having a deeper understanding of the concept.
+Time constraints in completing a predefined curriculum are also a setback for inquiry-based learning.

 Grades do not define intelligence.
 Motivate your child to learn on its own!
 This is the best way of learning…

 Why Adopt Inquiry-Based Learning?

 Students’ Perspective: This is a new method of intellectual learning that is adopted by many schools.
 It invokes a better understanding of the concept wherein the students investigate or experiment in order to solve the problem through evidence-based reasoning.

 Teachers’ Perspective: It focuses on shifting general curiosity to critical thinking wherein the children get their hands dirty to find relevant solutions.
 It might be time-consuming but it helps to develop skills by making it interesting.
 Also, this type of learning helps to build a strong base which is lacking in many children these days.

 1. Confirmation Inquiry – The students are equipped with the question, answer, and method of investigation.
 They need to discover how the method works by performing experiments and detailed research.
 This helps them to understand the work as they come to a conclusion by themselves.

 2. Open inquiry – Students come up with their original questions and discover methods to find a solution.
 This also imparts better knowledge through discussion.

 3. Structured inquiry – An open question and method are already provided.
 Students need to identify the conclusion using the method.